kadikraman/react-native-template/README.md

 ## Why?

-This is my take on how to lay out a fresh React Native project.
+I wanted a custom template for starting a new React Native project since I kept doing the same steps (folder layout, styles, types, navigation) over and over again for new project so I decided to condense these into a project template.

-Most notably, this includes a basic bottom + stack + modal navigation setup using [React Navigation v6](https://reactnavigation.org/docs/6.x/getting-started)
+Probably most notably, this template comes with a basic bottom + stack + modal navigation setup using [React Navigation v6](https://reactnavigation.org/docs/6.x/getting-started).

 ## What's included

-This template builds on the default TypeScript template, with some modifications.
+Building on top of the default React Native TypeScript template, with some modifications.

 - [TypeScript](https://www.typescriptlang.org/)
 - [React Navigation v6](https://reactnavigation.org/docs/6.x/getting-started)